Beyond Bitcoin: The Future of Blockchain Technology and Its Impact on Business

 In the future, systems built on blockchain technology could be used to enhance cybersecurity, address concerns with Internet of Thing (IoT) networks, enable faster more reliable communications, and create new ways of identifying people through secure data.
 There are applications for blockchain in every industry and organization from agriculture and arts to manufacturing and media.
 While many companies have already begun to experiment with blockchain, full feasibility is still years away for a few key reasons.

 One of the key elements that eventually allowed the internet to succeed and become the transformative technology it is today was HTTP, a common communication protocol that allowed various networks to communicate in the same language.
-Other important developments in the growth of the internet included the creation of HTML as a standard markup language and universal browsers such as Chrome and Safari that allowed internet content to be displayed in a consumer-friendly format.
+Other important developments in the growth of the internet included the creation of HTML as a standard markup language.
+Equally important were universal browsers such as Chrome and Safari.
+This displayed internet content in a consumer-friendly format.

 All these important foundational pieces are currently missing in blockchain.
-There is no universally agreed upon communication protocol between blockchains, meaning that blockchains currently exist as islands with little to no communication between them.
+There is no agreed upon universal communication for protocol between blockchains.
+This means that blockchains currently exist as islands with little to no communication between them.
 For blockchain to have an impact similar to that of the internet, interoperability must be achieved to create the “internet of blockchain” or “chains of chains”.

 Lack of Common Standards

 Along with a communication protocol, a lack of common standards and clear regulations limit blockchain’s scalable potential.
-For blockchain to bring the system level changes it promises, cooperation among multiple parties will be necessary, and rules and standards must be agreed to by everyone.
+Blockchain promises to bring system level changes.
+For that to happen, cooperation will be necessary among multiple parties.
+Everyone must agree on rules and standards.
 A dominant organization or government agency, like the internet’s ICANN, that could mandate the legal standing of blockchain systems will be an important component for future blockchain success.

 Old Systems vs. New Chains

-Blockchain technology is still new, which means that, for the moment, traditional database systems will likely still perform better for most industries.
+Blockchain technology is still new, therefore traditional database systems will likely still perform better for most industries atleast for now.
 The challenge will be in the switch between old and new systems.
 While switching costs are currently high due to blockchain’s immaturity, most of the technology’s benefits won’t be fully realized until old systems are decommissioned.
 For this to happen, companies need a trusted enterprise solution.
-While some major tech players are moving to address this gap with blockchain as a service (BaaS) offerings, more will need to be done for blockchain to be the system of the future.
+Some major tech players are moving to address this gap with blockchain as a service (BaaS) offerings.
+However, for blockchain to be the system of the future, more will be need to be done.

 A Generation Defining Technology

 Blockchain is coming, but it may be years before we see the real effects of this new technology on a day-to-day basis.
 As Liana Douillet Guzman, McKinsey’s Senior Vice President for Growth of Blockchain, explained, when the Internet was created, there was no way to predict Facebook.
 The same is true of blockchain technology.
-At its core, blockchain has the potential to allow people to own and transact their own value, but what exactly the future of blockchain technology will look is anyone’s guess.
+At its core, blockchain has the potential to allow people to own and transact their own value.
+However, it will be anyone’s guess what exactly the future of blockchain technology will hold.